Cloud Setup

 Pass User Data When Starting Instances

-In case your AWS EC2 instances need some custom configuration data (user data, in Amazon speak), e.g. for setting a custom agent controller password or adding content to /etc/hosts, you can also specify this data during ec2_admin startup.
+If your AWS EC2 instances need custom configuration data (user data, in Amazon terminology), e.g., for setting a custom agent controller password or adding content to /etc/hosts, you can also specify this data during ec2_admin startup.
 There are three supported ways to pass the user data:

-1. Store the data to a file and pass its name as a command line argument (-hf <file> or --hostDataFile <file> for host data, -pf <file> or --passwordFile <file> for the agent controller password).
+1. Store the data in a file and pass its name as a command-line argument (-hf <file> or --hostDataFile <file> for host data, -pf <file> or --passwordFile <file> for the agent controller password).

 2. Pass the data as a command line argument (-h "..." or --hostData "..." for host data, -p "..." or --password "..." for the agent controller password)).